MicrosoftDocs/learn/learn-pr/azure/handle-transient-errors-in-your-app/includes/5-exercise-detect-transient-errors.md

-You'll now add code to detect transient errors in your team's chat app.
+Now, let's add code to detect transient errors in your team's chat app.
 You can choose to change the C#, Java, or Node.js app.
 To get started, let's set up the chat app.

 ## Set up the database

 The first thing to do is configure the app's back end.
 It uses an Azure Cosmos DB with a Mongo API.
-We'll use the following set of instructions to set up the database through the Azure CLI.
+Use the following set of instructions to set up the database through the Azure CLI.

 1. Run the following command in the Cloud Shell to set a variable called COSMOS_DB_NAME with a random name for our database.